We have created the following four short films, which aim to provide a brief insight into what it might be like for people who have autism.

 In these films we hear from Dr James McGrath, Senior Lecturer in English Literature at Leeds Beckett University, who was recently diagnosed by our service, as he talks about his own experience and what it’s like for him to have autism..

 We are happy to receive referrals for all adults over the age of 18 years regardless of their IQ.
 This includes people who also have a learning disability or other developmental conditions.
 Service users, carers and professionals can make referrals by contacting our Trust’s Single Point of Access on 0300 300 1485.

-Please note that autism is a developmental condition and the signs and symptoms are most obvious at the age of four to five years.
-Therefore, if information from a family member is not available, it may not be possible to reach a conclusion.
-If school reports, speech and language reports or medical reports from childhood are available this can assist in the process.
+Autism is a developmental condition and the signs and symptoms are most obvious at four to five years of age.
+If information from a family member is not available, it may not be possible to reach a conclusion.
+If school reports, speech and language reports or medical reports from childhood are available, this can assist in the process.

-For those people already diagnosed with autism, the team can currently offer a one-off consultancy appointment for service users, their carers’ and other professionals.
-The service user will receive some questionnaires to complete prior to the appointment and a copy of their diagnostic report will be requested.
-If there is any doubt about the diagnosis the service user will be offered the opportunity to access the clinical pathway for a full assessment.
+If you have been diagnosed with autism, we can currently offer a one-off consultancy appointment for you, your carers and other professionals.
+You will receive some questionnaires to complete prior to the appointment and a copy of your diagnostic report will be requested.
+If there is any doubt about the diagnosis you will be offered the opportunity to access the clinical pathway for a full assessment.

 The team currently offers training to NHS and other staff including; GPs, social services staff and staff working for voluntary and private providers.
 All other requests for training will be considered.

 When appropriate, service users are asked to assist us with training other professionals.